joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 ```

 ***
+## 2. Boolean Evaluations 1

-## 2. Which of the following expressions evaluate to true?
+Which of the following expressions evaluate to true?

 ```swift
 a. !(4 + 3 < 2 * 4)